jamalvh/Pantry/README.md

 <a href="https://www.figma.com/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/figma-icon.svg" alt="Figma" height="50" /></a>
 <a href="https://github.com/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/git-scm-icon.svg" alt="Git" height="50" /></a>
 </div>

-# How it Works
-Pantry uses an optimized ingredient-detection model based on deep learning networks generated using Python in Google Colab and Google’s TensorFlow.
-Users simply take a picture of their fridge and Pantry identifies the ingredients present in the image.
-The app then suggests recipes that use those ingredients, minimizing food waste and saving users time and money.

 # Features
 - Ingredient detection based on neural network technology